 electronic-focused sound will open up entirely new, much more vast audiences.
 I think the songs are great and it could honestly even be really cool to have a live show that was primarily real instruments behind the primarily electronic songs.”

-Forget Me in Vegas continues to work hard to broaden their fan base nationally.
-With the help of manager Steve-O, who has worked with such bands such as New Found Glory, New County, Just Surrender and Rookie of the Year, the band has been featured all over the internet with reviews on websites such as www.younghollywood.com and www.thesoundalarm.com
+Forget Me in Vegas continues to work hard to broaden their fan base internationally.
+The band has been featured all over the internet with reviews on websites such as www.younghollywood.com, www.altpress.com and www.thesoundalarm.com.

-The band is excited for 2012 and is lining up as much as they can fit on their plate.
-They are proud of how far they have come in their short active time and hope to continue to gain momentum to meet Young Hollywood’s future expectations from their review of Get Gone Stay Gone, “…with lyrics that bring out those universal feelings, to create an album that will surely be played all over the world.”
+The band is excited for 2013 and is lining up as much as they can fit on their plate.
+They are proud of how far they have developed in their time together and hope to continue to gain momentum as they develop an increasingly large and loyal fan base from all over the world.